Science Fiction Timeline Site

 Luna: Senator Bronson makes speech decrying terrorism on Sparta.

-Early March: PRINCE OF SPARTA Seven pp.169-177.
+Early March: PRINCE OF SPARTA, chapter 7 pp. 169-177.

-Sparta, early summer : Referendum complete.
+Sparta, early summer : Croser's illegal referendum is completed.

 [Voting did not quite take "half a year", as Croser boasts on PS 170.]